Global Warming, Please Hurry Up

 Albert reminisced, “The only sun I’m guaranteed now is my two weeks’ holiday abroad.
 Not so long ago, I’d sit in my backyard, getting a lovely tan before I went away.
 I’d come back in my shorts and T-shirt.
 Now?
 I pack my winter clothes for the return.”

-Johnny chuckled again as they strolled slowly ahead.
+Johnny chuckled again as they strolled ahead.

 “It’s not good, Albert,” Johnny said, shrugging.
 “But surely better days are ahead.”